 By its plain terms, §360k(a) applies whenever the FDA has established "any requirement applicable ... to the device."
 21 U.S.C. §360k(a)(1) (emphasis added).
 Accordingly, application of §360k(a) depends only on whether the FDA has imposed requirements on the device, not on the use to which the device is subsequently put.
 That is as it must be, because the FDA does not regulate how approved devices are used, a decision committed to doctors' professional judgment.
-See id. §396.
+See 21 U.S.C. §396.

-Consistent with Riegel, which "also involved the off-label use of a medical device" (Gavin, 2013 WL 3791612, at 12), the vast majority of courts have held that preemption under §360k(a) applies irrespective of how a device is used:
+In fact, the vast majority of courts have held that preemption under §360k(a) applies irrespective of how a device is used:

-[U]nder §360k(a)(1), the question is not whether there are federal requirements applicable to a particular use of a device; the question is whether there are federal requirements applicable "to the device."
+[U]nder \$360k(a)(1), the question is not whether there are federal requirements applicable to a particular use of a device; the question is whether there are federal requirements applicable "to the device."
 If there are-and, as Riegel makes clear, the PMA process unquestionably imposes such requirements-then any state requirements that are different from, or in addition to, those federal requirements are preempted.
 Nothing in the statute suggests that the preemption analysis somehow depends on how the device is used.

 Riley v.
 Cordis Corp., 625 F.Supp.2d 769, 779 (D. Minn.
+2009); accord

-2009); accord, e.g., Houston, 957 F.Supp.2d at 1176; Caplinger, 921 F.Supp.2d at 1218.
+Hawkins, 2014 WL 346622, at 6; Houston, 957 F.Supp.2d at 1176;